DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 Start running the file 'SVD_0000000_main_Run_pipeline.R', by coping it into the R user interface or using the functionalities of any suited R code editor.<br>
 R libraries used by our pipeline will be installed by the script 'SVD_00_install_missing_packages.R'.<br>
 <br>
 C# and R-script process the data in a successive order that is documented in the 'Code_file.sc' of the C# solution.
 Whenever one script finishes its current analysis part, it will write a file into the results folder.
-The other script will wait with the next analysis step until, it reads that file.
+The other script will wait with the next analysis step until it that file has been created.
 Both scripts check every 30 min for updated result files.<br>
+The C# script writes a progress report file into the 'Results' directory.
+Progress information about the running R script can be obtained from the R-console.<br>
 <br>
 ------------------------------------------------------------------------------------------------------<br>
 ------------------------------------------------------------------------------------------------------<br>